-Established in 1870, the Migombani Botanical Garden is the only botanic garden in Zanzibar is also one of Zanzibar’s historical sites.
+Established in 1870, the Migombani Botanical Garden is the only botanic garden in Zanzibar and is also one of Zanzibar’s historical sites.
 It is a little piece of heaven within the city limits.
 Rare plants and trees, beautiful butterflies and colourful flowers make it worth a visit.

 The Garden has played a vital role as a testing

-The Garden is currently under the management of the Zanzibar Municipality Council and run by volunteers.
+The Garden is currently under the management of the Zanzibar Municipality Council and is run by volunteers.
 Without them, the garden would probably have disappeared.